Source code for conda_workspaces.resolver

 )

-resolved.platforms = list(config.platforms)
+resolved_platforms = list(config.platforms)

-# Merge activation and system requirements
+# Merge activation settings

 for feat in features: